The following publications discuss the origin of and processes for running the IRB as well as step-by-step guidance on how to create a similar IRB:

 - Persons, J. B. (2018).
 Simultaneous Practice and Research: A Model for Conducting Research in Private Practice.
 Practice-Based Research: A Guide for Clinicians.

-Peer reviewed publications containing data from studies reviewed by the BHRC IRB:
+Peer reviewed studies published through BHRC IRB:

 - Eidelman, P., Jensen, A., & Rappaport, L. M. (2018).
 Social support, negative social exchange, and response to case formulation-based cognitive behavior therapy.
 Cognitive behaviour therapy, 1-16.